Shakeout 2024

 NZQA is Highly Confident in the educational performance and is Highly Confident in the capability in self-assessment of Devereux-Blum Training & Development.
 There are no recommendations.

-Ratings against the Key Evaluation
+Ratings against the Key Evaluation Questions used during this review:

 ...